 Abstract

-What is the Purpose of FDS?
+What is the Purpose of the FDS Software?

-Is it Possible to Combine Multiple Time-history Files?
+Can You Combine Multiple Time-history Files?

-The FDS software can create a power spectral density (PSD) test profile from multiple time-history files.
-These time-history files can be weighted individually by time or cycles to generate a target life for the product.
-When combining the data, the software uses the same m, Q, and frequency range to create an equal relationship between each imported file.
-The output PSD will be the damage equivalent of the imported files based on the target life for each waveform and the FDS settings.
+When combining the data, the software uses the same m, Q, and frequency range to create an equal relationship between the imported files.
+The output PSD is the damage equivalent of the imported data based on the target life for each file and the FDS settings.

-Does the FDS Include the Test Item’s Resonances?
+Does the FDS Include Resonances?

 To What Degree Can a Test be Accelerated?
 Is There a Recommended Ratio?